Limin-Jiang/ImmuSeeker.v1.2.0/README.md

 	-i       Set the input directory and filename.
 Example: 'your/input/directory/inputfile.bam'.
 		 If using -SwithF, specify FASTQ file(s) with '-i file1,file2' (two files) or '-i file' (one file).
     Optional:
 	-v       If using -SwithB, specify the genome version with '-v hg37' or '-v hg38'.
-	-c       Specify min number of supported unique reads (default: 5).
+	-c       Specify min number of supported unique reads (default: 1).
+	-ca      Specifies the minimum number of supporting reads required for each allele to be considered (default: 100).
+	-cov     Specifies the minimum coverage threshold required for an allele to be retained (default: 98%).
+	-r       Specifies the minimum ratio threshold required between two alleles for both to be retained (default: 50%).
+	-q       Specifies the minimum quality threshold for reads to be included in the analysis (default: 30).
-	-n       Max mismatches in alignment (default: 0).
+	-n       Max mismatches in alignment. (default: 0).
 	-p       Set a noninformative flat prior to allow the data to have a strong influence on the posterior distribution. (default: -p '(1/3,1/3,1/3)').
 	-p1      Set the probability of observing an allele in genotype (default: 1/2).
 	-o       Set the output directory and filename.
 Example: 'your/output/directory/outfile'.